TheLastCylon/ecosystem/documentation/buffereds/buffered_endpoints.md

 thousands of people for 2 seconds each, all at the same time, to have each one stamp a single sheet of paper.
 It would be a logistical nightmare and nearly impossible to sustain.
 And that's not even considering the human resources complaints.
-Or politics of having to hire and fire thousands of workers every day.
+Or the politics of having to hire and fire thousands of workers every day.

-This, is the computing equivalent of:
+This is the computing equivalent of:

 NOT bothering with load-balancing, because the messages being received, do NOT need immediate, processed-responses.

 That translates to:

-When an immediate, processed-response isn't required, queueing incoming requests in the service that has to deal with them, is a cost-effective alternative to load-balancing.
+When an immediate, processed-response isn't required, buffering incoming requests in the service that has to deal with them, is a cost-effective alternative to load-balancing.